ciroque-nginx/nginx-with-mutual-tls/README.md

 - OU: Organizational Unit
 - CN: Common Name

+More information about the DN fields can be found [here](https://www.cryptosys.net/pki/manpki/pki_distnames.html).

 It should be noted that the CN field is deprecated, and the Subject Alternative Name (SAN) should be used instead.
-The SAN will be described in more detail in the [Server Certificate generation section](#generate-the-server-certificate).

-More information about the DN fields can be found [here](https://www.cryptosys.net/pki/manpki/pki_distnames.html).
+To include the SAN, the `alt_names` section of the configuration file will need to be updated.
+If multiple NGINX Plus instances are being used, the DNS entries can use wildcards.
+For example, `*.example.com` would match `foo.example.com` and `bar.example.com`.

 The required updates to each file are detailed below.